 Co-employment is a relatively new concept for businesses.
-It is the arrangement which allows Professional Employer Organization’s to provide bundled services and benefits to its clients and share certain employer liabilities.
+It is the arrangement that allows Professional Employer Organization’s to provide bundled services and benefits to its clients and share certain employer liabilities.

 This concept reduces the number of vendors that a small business owner has to work with, thereby reducing the time spent on administrative tasks.

 The Professional Employer Organization (PEO) contractually assumes and manages certain risk and critical human resources responsibilities for its small business clients by establishing and maintaining an employer relationship with covered employees.